pachyderm/python-pachyderm/contributing.md

 You'll see the new RST file(s) in `docs/source`.
 Make sure to add the reference to these new file(s) in the other RST files.

+Additionally, add any new libraries to `docs/requirements.txt` that are needed to build the docs.

 To rebuild the docs, run:

 ```bash